pluralsight/guides/draft/other/linux-system-administration/article.md

 You are highly encouraged to review this section before proceeding with the rest of the tutorial.
 After reviewing the man pages, you may want to consider referring to [The Linux Documentation Project](http://tldp.org/) web site for further details on the use of command-line tools that are a must for prospective Linux system administrators.

 # Section 1 - User And Group Management
 Since Linux is a multi-user operating system, several people may be logged in and actively working on a given machine at the same time.
 Security-wise, it is never a good idea to allow users to share the credentials of the same account.
 In fact, best practices dictate the use of as many user accounts as people needing access to the machine.
 At the same time, it is to be expected that two or more users may need to share access to certain system resources, such as directories and files.
 User and group management in Linux allows us to accomplish both objectives.
-In this section and in the next (*Chapter 2 - Permissions*) we will explain how.
+In this section and in the next (*Section 2 - Permissions*) we will explain how.

-## A Note On Super-User Permissions
+## A Note On Superuser Permissions
-Since adding a new user involves dealing with an account other than your own, it requires super-user (aka *root*) privileges.
+Since adding a new user involves dealing with an account other than your own, it requires superuser (aka *root*) privileges.
 The same applies to other user or group management tasks, such as deleting an account, updating it, and creating and removing groups.
 These operations are performed using the following commands:
 - `adduser`: add a user to the system.
 - `userdel`: delete a user account and related files.
 - `addgroup`: add a group to the system.